 Adults can eat live insects.
 Just ensure that the insects are tiny.
 They eat tiny flightless fruit flies, tiny crickets, tiny mealworms, tiny roaches, and tiny black soldier fly larvae.

-You must gut load the insect for about 48 hours before feeding them to the geckos.
+You must gut load the cricket or insect for about 48 hours before feeding them to the geckos.
 This ensures the insects provides all the nutrients the gecko needs.
 Gut load the insects with Fluker’s High-Calcium Cricket Diet and Fluker’s Cricket Quencher.

 Additionally, you have to dust the insects with a calcium-vitamin supplement such as Zoo Med Reptile Calcium with Vitamin D3.

 Feed the mourning gecko every 2 days with meal replacement diet and insects once a week.
 As with other geckos, feed them as much as they can eat each feeding session.

 As such, remove the meal replacement diet only if 24 hours has passed.
 If several geckos are housed in the terrarium provide several cups with meal replacement diets.